-During fiscal year 2019, the Commission did not refer any complaints against judges to law enforcement.
-At the end of fiscal year 2019, the Commission had forty open cases which were pending for a year or more, in which no tentative sanction had been issued.
+During fiscal year 2023, the Commission referred 1 complaint against 1 judge to law enforcement.
+At the end of fiscal year 2023, the Commission had 165 open cases which were pending for a year or more, in which no tentative sanction had been issued, (approximately the same as 2023), but a 40% decrease from 2022.

-Finally, the Commission receives hundreds of pieces of mail every year that do not pertain to the conduct of Texas judges.
-In fiscal year 2019, at least 700 people wrote to the Commission complaining of individuals or entities that were outside of the Commission's jurisdiction.
-When possible, those complainants were provided additional written information and referred to other resources to help them resolve their concerns.
+Finally, the Commission receives hundreds of items of correspondence (i.e., mail, email, submissions through its website) every year that do not pertain to the conduct of Texas judges.
+In fiscal year 2023, over people wrote to the Commission countless times (via mail or email) complaining of individuals or entities that were outside of the Commission's jurisdiction, requesting legal advice/representation by the Commission or other assistance.
+Commission Staff was responsive to such correspondence, and whenever possible, provided those complainants additional written information and referred to other resources to help them resolve their concerns.